mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 session no longer causes the actual client session to be closed.
 In most cases, this is desired behavior.

+The `match` and `exclude` parameters were changed to use PCRE2 syntax for the regular expressions.
+The regular expression should be enclosed by slashes e.g. `match=/select.*from.*test/`.

 ## Dropped Features

 ### MaxAdmin